What is Single Sign-On?

 An SSO strategy can eliminate password-related reset costs and downtime, mitigate the risk of insider threats, improve user experience and authentication processes, and put the organization firmly in control of user access.

-SSO improves user experience by reducing the effort and time because they don’t have to log in repeatedly to multiple applications and websites.
+SSO improves user experience by reducing the effort and time taken to log in because users do not have to log in repeatedly to multiple applications and websites.
 And improved security is less likely to cause account-related issues with multiple usernames and passwords.

-Creately allows both consumers and enterprises to access Creately applications, Community, Support with the SSO Identity providers listed below,
+Creately allows both consumers and enterprises to access Creately applications, Community, and Support with the SSO Identity providers listed below:

-You can read more about configuring these providers with Creately, by clicking on each provider listed above.
+By clicking on any of the providers mentioned above, you can learn more about configuring them with Creately.
 If you’re using a different provider, please contact your IT or simply let us know, we’ll help you configure.

 How does SSO work?

-With single sign-on, this is what happens when you try to log in to an app or website:
+Here's how single sign-on works when you try to log into an app or website using SSO: